Search the VMware Knowledge Base (KB)

 scsix:x.ctkEnabled = "TRUE"

-- For each virtual disk and snapshot disk there is a .ctkfile.
-For example:
+- For each virtual disk and snapshot disk there is a .ctk file.

-For more information, see section Changed Block Tracking on Virtual Disks in the Designing vSphere Backup Solutions chapter of the Virtual Disk API Programming Guide.
+For more information, see the section Changed Block Tracking on Virtual Disks in the Designing vSphere Backup Solutions section of the Virtual Disk API Programming Guide.

 Request a Product Feature